KurtisLiggett/Simple-IP-Config/docs/index.md

 title: About
 ---

-Simple IP Config is a small, portable ip changer utility to change common Windows network settings quickly and easily without having to click through the endle
+Simple IP Config is a small, portable ip changer utility to change common Windows network settings quickly and easily without having to click through the endless system windows.

 ### Features
 ---